Githbhatia/FreeFieldSeismicViewer/README.md

 Read and plot ASC or [miniSeed, xml pair] or [fullSeed, xml pair] files .
-The code can also be used to view free field instrument records on the AFAD site in Turkey .
-Python code reads a zip file containing ASC or [miniSeed, xml pair] or [fullSeed, xml pair]  files that contains three channels (Free-Field instruments have 3 channels)
+The code can also be used to view free field instrument records available on the AFAD site in Turkey.
+US seismic instruments use V2 or V2c formats, see separate repo at https://github.com/Githbhatia/Streamlit_ReadV2.
+Python code reads a zip file containing ASC or [miniSeed, xml pair] or [fullSeed, xml pair]  files that contains three channels (Free-Field instruments have 3 channels).

 This is a derivative of the Streamlit ReadV2 application posted as separate application.